 Board Meetings are open meetings and are held in the Clubhouse.
 The time and dates of the meeting will be set at the Board Organizational Meeting in January.
 Meeting dates and time are posted on the bulletin boards outside the Clubhouse.
 (Refer to By-Laws for more information.)

 Cable television is available at each space.
-Satellite dishes are allowed if they do not average more than 24 inches in diameter and are attached to the unit.
+Satellite dishes are allowed and are to be attached to permanent units.
+Recreational vehicles may utilize portable dishes but must not interfere with lawn maintenance.

 CHANGE OF ADDRESS